GoogleChrome/web.dev/content/accessible/control-focus-with-tabindex/index.md

 # Control focus with tabindex

 Native HTML elements such as `<button>` or `<input>` have keyboard accessibility built-in for free.
-If you're building _custom_ interactive components, use `tabindex` to ensure that they're keyboard accessible.
+If you're building _custom_ interactive components, use the `tabindex` attribute to ensure that they're keyboard accessible.

 <div class="aside note">
   Whenever possible, use a native HTML element rather than building your own custom version. &lt;button&gt;, for example, is very easy to style and already has full keyboard support.
 This will save you from needing to manage
-  <code>tabindex</code> or add additional semantics with ARIA.
+  <code>tabindex</code> or to add semantics with ARIA.
 </div>

 ## Check if your controls are keyboard accessible